MileHacker Logo

 • Coastal areas (Ischia Porto, Forio, Sant'Angelo) naturally focus on fresh seafood.

-• Inland areas (Barano, Serrara Fontana) emphasize traditional peasant dishes, including Ischian rabbit.
+• Areas away from the coast (Barano, Serrara Fontana) emphasize traditional peasant dishes, including Ischian rabbit.

 • Local Wine: Biancolella, Forastera (whites), Per'e Palummo (red) pair well with cuisine.